 Isle of Man queen scallop fishery

-The fishery for queen scallops within the Isle of Man territorial sea commenced on 3 July 2017 with a Total Allowable Catch (TAC) of 992 tonnes.
+The fishery for queen scallops within the Isle of Man territorial sea commenced on 2 July 2018 with a Total Allowable catch (TAC) of 794 tonnes.
 The fishery will be managed against this TAC to ensure that it is not exceeded.
-Uptake against the TAC can be monitored using the chart below which will be updated on a weekly basis.
+Uptake against the TAC will be monitored and you will be updated using the table above on a weekly basis.
 Notifications regarding uptake will not be sent and interested parties are advised to check this page periodically.

 Note that QR Code No.2 on your Isle of Man fishing licence has been set to take you to this page automatically.
 Use a code reader on your smartphone or other mobile device to take advantage of this facility.

 Recording your catch

-It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete a Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
-The Daily Queen Scallop Catch Return must be completed and placed into the designated logsheet collection boxes situated on the quayside of the harbours at Douglas, Ramsey, Peel and Port St. Mary on the day that the landing takes place.
-Copies of the Daily Queen Scallop Catch Return and Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.
+It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete an electronic NESTFORM Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
+The NESTFORM Daily Queen Scallop Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
+Copies of the Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.